The Link Between Physical Disability and Mental Health

 The Role of Support Workers in Improving Mental Health for Individuals with Physical Disabilities

-A devoted support worker ensures that the person’s human rights are met and that the person is being heard, understood and supported.
+A devoted support worker ensures that the person’s human rights are met and that the person is heard, understood and supported.
 But most of all, a committed support worker knows how to identify a person’s skills and focuses on the strengths to help people live independent lives.

 In addition, we can mention some of the essential activities provided by a professional support worker: